Where did the Universe come from?

 form a single star.

-If the universe had expanded just a little slower, the material would have dribbled out like big drops of water, then collapsed back where it came from by the force of gravity.
+If the universe had expanded just a little slower, the material would have dribbled out like big drops of water, then collapsed back where it came

 A little too fast, and you get a meaningless spray of fine dust.
 A little too slow, and the whole universe collapses back into one big black hole.